Deniedpluto/evidence/pages/Commander/CommanderHome.md

       ,SUM(Played) AS "Total Played"
       ,SUM(Wins) AS "Total Wins"
       ,SUM(Wins)/SUM(Played) AS "Win Rate"
-FROM MTG.CommanderDecks AS cd
+FROM Commander_Decks.CommanderDecksWRA AS cd
-JOIN MTG.CommanderDeckTags AS cdt ON cd.ID = cdt."Deck ID"
+JOIN CommanderTags.CommanderTags AS cdt ON cd.ID = cdt."Deck ID"
 WHERE Tag IN ${inputs.Tags.value}
 GROUP BY Tag
 ORDER BY "Total Played" DESC;